satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Introduction

-Scientific publications continue to be the primary mechanism for dissemination of scientific information and for establishing precedence and credit for scientific research.
+Scientific publications continue to be the primary mechanism for disseminating systematically gathered information about the natural world and for establishing precedence and credit for scientific research.
 In the current atmosphere of highly competitive and uncertain research funding, publications are instrumental in determining how resources are distributed, who gets promoted, and in which directions research advances.
 This has cultivated a publish-or-perish mentality where the focus is on maximizing the number of publications rather than on the validity and reproducibility of research findings, and a decrease in the amount of information apportioned to each article.
 Peer review is the primary means of filtering this rapidly growing literature prior to publication in an effort to ensure quality and validity.

 Currently the typical review process for an article involves a preliminary screening by a journal editor followed by an anonymous and